manoj2411/ds-algo/README.md

 * Interval List Intersections : Given two lists of closed intervals, each list of intervals is pairwise disjoint and in sorted order.
 Return the intersection of these two interval lists.
 [Ref](https://leetcode.com/problems/interval-list-intersections). ([Solution](https://github.com/manoj2411/ds-algo/blob/master/Array/interval_intersection.rb))

+* **Search Insert Position** Given a sorted array and a target value, return the index if the target is found otherwise return the index where it would be if it were inserted in order [ref](https://leetcode.com/problems/search-insert-position/).
+[Solution](https://github.com/manoj2411/ds-algo/blob/master/Array/search_insert_position.rb)

 #### Linked List